eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Interacting with your contract

-To interact with your contract you will send a transaction on your local EOS node.
-Transactions on EOS are made up of `actions`, so we will send a single action to your contract.
+To interact with your contract send a transaction on your local EOS node.
+Transactions on EOS consist of `actions`, so you need to send a single action to your contract.

-We will also create a test account to send the action from.
+You also need to create a test account from which to send the action.

+Use the following commands to create a test account and send an action:

 ```shell
 dune --create-account testaccount